ChengHsunTai/SICK_Lidar_Localization/README.md

 LiDAR_LOC is designed for industrial automation and robotics navigation.
 It can provide different types of messages for various applications.

 ### 1. Creating a map
-First of all, uploading a map that
+First of all, we need to upload a map so that LiDAR_LOC can start to loclaization and navigation.

 ```